-Innovative terrace houses project in United Kingdom
+Innovative terrace houses -Design competition

-This project has been shorlisted for the British Home Awards 2018 and published on the Sunday Time.
+Award : Project shorlisted for the British Home Awards 2018 and published on the Sunday Time.

 “Here is the terrace, deconstructed.
 Max Strano and Claudio Inserra, of Bureau69, a niche Italian architecture outfit that opened in London last year, paired two terraced homes to create a “double module” with a pitched roof.
 They then broke this down into three elements — base, house, and shell — and shifted them around to create the pronounced asymmetrical shape of the Shell.